CozzyBro2/sweetpie/README.md

 # Sweetpie

-Discordia discord bot written in luvit, forked from [Musicord](https://github.com/truemedian/musicord).
+Discordia discord bot written in luvit

-Designed mainly for music, and a few text-based commands.
+Takes a few things from [Musicord](https://github.com/truemedian/musicord).

+Designed for audio/voice channels, but also supports some other commands

 # Some attributes